Update Do-Not-Send File

-If an ndxfile parameter is not supplied, the DNS.NDX file is used for phone number keys and the DNS_MAIL.NDX file for keys which contain @ or alphabetic characters.
+If an ndxfile parameter is not supplied, the DNS.NDX file is used for phone number keys, the DNS_MAIL.NDX file for keys which contain @ and alphabetic characters, or DNS_DOMN for non-numeric keys without an @ sign.
 When you supply an override NDX filename, its type is not checked against the type of the key.
 The key may be preceded by a '-' character to delete it from the file.

 The LST= option allows a simple list of keys to be added to or deleted from the index, each key optionally preceded by a '-' to indicate deletions.
 Any following text on a list line is ignored if preceded by a semi-colon.